Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Experiment Design and Set-up

 \subsection{Experiment Set-up}

-The set-up consists of two groups of hosts, one server and one client group, connected via a link.
-The link is throughput-constrained and the applications running on the host groups have to share the limited throughput.
-Figure \ref{fig:09_proc} illustrates the experiment set-up.
-The network consists of two switches, one SDN-enabled Pica8 P-3290 \fkey{1} and one unmanaged off-the-shelf \mbps{100} switch \fkey{2}.
+Figure \ref{fig:09_proc} illustrates the experiment set-up, consisting of two groups of hosts: one server \fkey{1} and one client group \fkey{2}.
+The link between the two groups is throughput-constrained and the applications running on the host groups have to share the limited bandwidth.
+The network consists of two switches, one SDN-enabled Pica8 P-3290 \fkey{3} and one unmanaged off-the-shelf \mbps{100} switch \fkey{4}.
 The link between the two switches constrains the available data-rate between the hosts on the left and on the right side to \mbps{100}.
 The Pica8 switch is equipped with a maximum queue size of \unit[1]{MB} and maximum queuing delay of about \ms{80} towards the \mbps{100} link.
 We deploy three modern desktop PCs on each side to meet the processing and memory resources required by the experiment scenarios.

 Each application consists of a server and client endpoint, e.g., a web server and a browser.
-All endpoints are confined to a separate network namespace \fkey{7} and connected via virtual interfaces and a software bridge to the host's physical interface \fkey{8}.
+All endpoints are confined to a separate network namespace \fkey{5} and connected via virtual interfaces and a software bridge to the host's physical interface \fkey{6}.
 Each namespace is configured with a unique IP and MAC address.
 Furthermore, every client is connected to an exclusive server application.
 That way, the pacing rate can be set per namespace and no further control is needed to assign outgoing server packets to different pacers.
 In case of web browsing, video streaming, and web download, each client is assigned to an exclusive light-weight HTTP server, but with shared content.
 The server endpoints are placed left of the bottleneck and the client endpoints to the right of the bottleneck, which makes the egress queue and interface of the Pica8 the bottleneck.
 Pacers (\pacer{}) based on our \textit{cfq} implementation (Section~\ref{subsec:pacingimpl}) restrict the egress rate of the namespaces/applications towards the hosts' software bridges.

 All management and monitoring operations are performed out-of-band.
-The KPIs of each application are measured at the client endpoint, e.g., the page load time at the browser, and reported to the network controller.
+The KPIs of each application are measured at the client endpoint, e.g., the page load time at the browser, and reported to the network controller by the applications' agents \fkey{7}.
 Additionally, we frequently poll the statistics counters of all physical and virtual network interfaces to measure throughput, queue length and packet loss.